How to Make Bath Mat Fluffy Again?

 Have you ever wondered how to make a bath mat fluffy again once it becomes annoyingly stiff and lifeless?
 There is no magic pill when you try to address this.
 Fortunately, it is relatively easy to make the bath mat fluffy again if you follow the proper steps.

-With this guide on how to make bath mat fluffy again, you can restore the plushness of your bath mat and make it feel new again.
+With this guide on how to make a bath mat fluffy again, you can restore the plushness of your bath mat and make it feel new again.

 What Causes Bath Mats to Lose Their Fluff?